DHTMLX/scheduler-docs/data/map_view.md

 Map View
 ==============

-The Map view presents a list of upcoming events and Google Maps to show or edit the event's location or to set the location for new events.
+The Map view presents a list of upcoming events and maps to show or edit the event's location or to set the location for new events.

 <img src="map_view.png"/>